hyperledger/indy-hipe/text/wire-messages/README.md

 pack(msg, toKey) ⇒ JOSEhdr & “.” & base64url( anonCrypt(msg, toKey) )
 pack(msg, toKey, myPrivKey) ⇒ JOSEhdr & “.” & base64url( authCrypt(msg, toKey, myPrivKey) )
 ```

+The unpack() function returns the decoded message.

+If the message being unpack()'d was pack()'d in the third form - e.g. signed by the sender using the Indy-SDK "authcrypt" mechanism, the unpack() function also returns the public key that was used to sign the message.
+This is necessary so that the receiving Agent can determine which key in the sender's DIDDoc was used to sign the message - and hence, which key should be used for a reply message.

 The JOSEhdr is discussed in the next section.